 - Irrespective of the light source, the speed of light in a vacuum is the same in any other space.

-Albert Einstein originally proposed this theory in one of his paper “On the Electrodynamics of Moving Bodies”.
-Special relativity implies consequences like mass–energy equivalence, relativity of simultaneity, length contraction and a universal speed limit.
-The conventional notion of an absolute universal time is replaced by the notion of a time that is dependent on the reference frame and spatial position.
+Albert Einstein originally proposed this theory in the year 1905 “On the Electrodynamics of Moving Bodies”.
+Special relativity implies consequences of mass-energy equivalence, relativity of simultaneity, length contraction, and a universal speed limit.
+The conventional notion of absolute universal time is replaced by the notion of a time that is dependent on the reference frame and spatial position.

 The origin of Special Relativity not only depends upon these two postulates, but there are other factors such as the clock from their previous history and isotropy.